Bozar/OneMoreLevel/user/doc/snowrunner.md

 * Grid C: Press Left to turn left and enter grid D.
 * Grid D: Unfortunally you cannot turn left again because grid A is occupied by a slot.

-Turning sideways usually costs 1 turn.
-However, if all three slots are occupied, turning costs 2 turns.
+Turning a corner costs 1 to 3 turns.

+* 1 turn: Carry 0 to 1 unit of goods.
+* 2 turns: Carry 2 units of goods.
+* 3 turns: Carry 3 units of goods.

 There is snow on the ground.
 Its symbol is an asterisk (*).
 Driving over a snow grid costs 1 extra turn and the snow is removed.
 Snow grids appear and disappear at their own pace, which may even happens during semi-auto driving.